1234-noob/Todo-App-Using-ReactJs/README.md

+Todo-App was made Using React Js and Tailwind Css .Main purpose for making this is to underStand the Concepts of React JS such as Hooks(useStates, useRef) , Context API, Passing Children as Props ,Form and Event Handling.
+Usage of useState was done in Version 1 of the app.

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.